 - Exchange business information and transactions in common and agreed formats with trading partners, internal business units and other business applications on the same or different computing platforms.

-- Transform business information between XML, EDI (UN/EDIFACT and ANSI X12), HL7 (legacy EDI and XML V3.x), XBRL, Excel, text and database formats.
+- Transform business information between XML, EDI (UN/EDIFACT and ANSI X12), HL7 (legacy EDI and XML V3.x), XBRL, JSON, Excel, text and database formats.

 - Invoke Web services, whether publicly available, published by trading partners or internal to your organization.